Triamterene and Hydrochlorothiazide Capsules

 Thiazides and triamterene in combination have not been studied in nursing mothers.
 Triamterene appears in animal milk; this may occur in humans.
 Thiazides are excreted in human breast milk.
 If use of the combination drug product is deemed essential, the patient should stop nursing.

-diabetes mellitus, hyperkalemia, hyperglycemia, glycosuria, hyperuricemia, hypokalemia, hyponatremia, acidosis, hypochloremia.
+Metabolic: Diabetes mellitus, hyperkalemia, hypokalemia, hyponatremia, acidosis, hypercalcemia, hyperglycemia, glycosuria, hyperuricemia, hypochloremia.

 Reversible acute renal failure following ingestion of 50 tablets of a product containing a combination of 50 mg triamterene and 25 mg hydrochlorothiazide has been reported.